FourthState/plasma-research/PlasmaMVP/throughputOptimization.md

 This approach allows the childchain can continue creating blocks at full speed without waiting for presumed finality on the rootchain.
 The latency for a final transaction hasn't changed because one must wait for the block the transaction was included in to be submitted on to the rootchain and then become presumed final on the rootchain before sending their confirm signatures to the recipient.
 However, the throughput has vastly increased because the child chain does not have to wait for the root chain.
 Instead, the child chain creates and propagates blocks at full speed and fills in gaps on the rootchain in the case of a reorg.

+Let the Ethereum presumed finality bound be F blocks (a transaction on the rootchain must be F blocks deep before it is considered final).

+Let child chain be capable of creating B blocks per Ethereum block with T transactions in each block.

+Previous Throughput:

+``T`` transactions per F Ethereum block because childchain must wait for each submitted block to reach presumed finality before working on next block

+New Throughput:

+``BFT`` transactions per F Ethereum blocks because childchain can continue working on blocks and refill gaps on rootchain as submitted blocks get reorged.

 Cons: